weaverbel/intro-computational-thinking/content/4-lesson.md

 #### Practice 2.
 Managing incoming data

 Suppose you have a number of acoustic listening devices set up in the bush.
 Every day, you receive an email from each device with a data file recording that day's activity.
-In order to analyse the data from the devices, all the separate daily data files need to be combined weekly into a single file, with each device ID listed as a column in the combined data file to identify their locations.
-In order to analyse the data over time, you also need to append each weekly file digest to the existing, now very large main data file.
-In order to forestall any issues, and safeguard the integrity of the data, you also need to create a backup of that data file before adding anything new, and send a copy of that back up file to your cloud storage account.
-Once the new data has been appended, you need to rename the file with today's date as part of your file naming convention, and run software against the file to ensure the integrity of the data, e.g., to check that no data is missing (which might indicate a malfunctioning device).
+In order to analyse the data from the devices, all the separate daily data files need to be combined weekly into a single file.
+It is important that each device ID is added as a column in the combined data file to identify the different locations.
+In order to analyse the data over time, you need to append each weekly file digest to the existing, now very large, main data file.
+Before doing that, and in order to safeguard the integrity of the data, you need to create a backup of the main data file before adding anything new, and send a copy of that backup file to your cloud storage account.
+Once the new data has been appended, you need to rename the file with today's date as part of the file name, and run software against the file to ensure the integrity of the data, e.g., to check that no data is missing (which might indicate a malfunctioning device).

 Write some pseudocode of how you might automate this process.